cmu-phil/tetrad-manual-rtd/docs/parameter.definitions.md

 ## addOriginalDataset
 - **Short description:** Yes, if adding the original dataset as another bootstrapping
-- **Long description:** Select “Yes” here to include an extra run using the original dataset for improved accuracy.
+- **Long description:** Select “Yes” here to include asn extra run using the original dataset for improved accuracy.
 - **Value type:** Boolean
 - **Default value:** false